Hurricane Katrina: Non-governmental organization response

 During and after the Hurricanes Katrina, Wilma and Rita, the American Red Cross had opened 1,470 shelters and registered 3.8 million overnight stays.
 None were allowed in New Orleans, however.
-A total of 244,000 Red Cross workers (95% of which were non-paid volunteers) were utilized throughout these three hurricanes.
+A total of 244,000 Red Cross workers (95% of which were non-paid volunteers) were used throughout these three hurricanes.
 In addition, 346,980 comfort kits (including such basic necessities as toothpaste, soap, washcloths, and toys for children) and 205,360 cleanup kits (containing brooms, mops, and bleach) were distributed.
 For mass care, the organization served 68 million snacks and meals to victims of the disasters and to rescue workers.
 The Red Cross also had its Disaster Health services meet 596,810 contacts, and Disaster Mental Health services met 826,590 contacts.
 Red Cross emergency financial assistance was provided to 1.4 million families.
-Hurricane Katrina was the first natural disaster in the United States in which the American Red Cross utilized its "Safe and Well" family location website.
+Hurricane Katrina was the first natural disaster in the United States in which the American Red Cross used its "Safe and Well" family location website.

 Direct Relief provided a major response in the Gulf states so health providers could treat the local patients and evacuees.
 Direct Relief furnished $10 million in medical material aid and cash grants to support clinics and health centers in the area.

 In the year following Katrina's strike on the Gulf Coast, The Salvation Army allocated donations of more than $365 million to serve more than 1.7 million people in nearly every state.
 The organization's immediate response to Hurricane Katrina included more than 5.7 million hot meals and about 8.3 million sandwiches, snacks, and drinks served in and around New Orleans.
 Its SATERN network of amateur radio operators picked up where modern communications left off to help locate more than 25,000 survivors.
 Salvation Army pastoral care counselors were on hand to comfort the emotional and spiritual needs of 277,000 individuals.
 As part of the overall effort, Salvation Army officers, employees, and volunteers contributed more than 900,000 hours of service.